 Regular canned plum tomatoes have to come high up on the list for one good reason.
 Most canned tomatoes are, in fact, varieties of Roma tomato.

-There are many varieties of Roma tomatoes that are cultivated, canned, and sold on the shelves of supermarkets.
+Many varieties of Roma tomatoes are cultivated, canned, and sold on the shelves of supermarkets.
 If you check the labels, you might find that you are looking at a lovely tin of Roma.

 Should the plum tomatoes hanging around in your pantry not be Roma, then they still make an excellent option as a substitute since they will offer the same textures and much of the richness that all plum tomatoes boast.

 These tomatoes might have nothing to do with the Amish, and they aren’t sold only as a paste.
 But, if that all seems very confusing, then the taste won’t.
 One of the most sought-after tomatoes in recent years, the Amish Paste tomato won’t disappoint you if you can find it as a Roma replacement.
 It tastes similar to the premium quality of a San Marzano while also offering the delightful sweetness of the Roma.